Discover Newcastle’s longest established yoga school

 The Iyengar yoga practice attracts a diverse mix of students due to its adaptability, comprehensiveness, and supportive approach.
 You will potentially find a university student, a businessperson, a tradie, a surfer, or a retiree all in the same class.

 “We find, Iyengar yoga draws in students of a more mature mind.
 The people who come in without any expectations tend to be the ones that stay on.”

 The Hamilton-based studio is complete with a large open space featuring timber flooring, natural light, and props galore.
 The studio is fitted out with a range of props including wall ropes, back benders, head standers, yoga chairs, tressler, halasana boxes, setu bandha benches, and a demonstration stage.

 For those completely fresh to Iyengar yoga practice, David suggests students sign up for a Beginners Course where you will learn the basics and foundations for Iyengar yoga.

 “Having students come through that beginner’s course and getting their grounding of how Iyengar yoga works is really essential.
 Even for people that have done other styles of yoga before.”

-From there, students can explore a range of classes including Gentle Beginners, Progressing (Level 1), Intermediate (Level 1 &2), Advanced (Level 2), and Restorative Yoga.
+Gentle beginners’ classes are an option as well, suitable for seniors or those working with injuries and wanting a slower-paced class.
+After the beginner’s level, students can explore a range of classes including Progressing (Level 1), Intermediate (Level 1 and 2), Advanced (Level 2), as well as Restorative Yoga.

-David, with the help of his wife, Grit, welcomes you in to try Iyengar for yourself.
-With David’s friendly, down-to-earth, and light-hearted approach to teaching, you’ll be well-supported throughout your Iyengar yoga journey.
+David runs Hamilton Yoga as a low-key, family-operated business.
+With his friendly, down-to-earth, and light-hearted approach to teaching, you’ll be well-supported throughout your Iyengar yoga journey.